tpoliaw/enquiries/README.rst

 Multiple choice
 ---------------
 All choices consist of letting users pick on of several items.
-For ``answers`` these can be in any iterable.
+For ``enquiries`` these can be in any iterable.

 Users can pick one or many of the options offered to them.